ckormanyos/real-time-cpp/examples/chapter11_07/readme.md

 # Hardware Setup

+An example of a simple, self-made target hardware running Example Chapter11_07 is shown in the image below.
 The blinky LED 1s on/off can be found on `portb.5`.
 The background 10Hz toggle pin can be found on `portd.3`.

-An example of a target hardware featuring the
-2 MByte SRAM brick is shown in the following image.

 ![](./images/board11_07.jpg)